 Flavor the pizza to your taste;

 The 4 Pizze oven reaches the ideal temperature for cooking pizza at 400-450 ° C in about 20 minutes.
 Light it up as shown in the video, then leave it so as to create the embers, move it to one side and make sure there is still a bit of flame;

 Bake directly on the oven floor keeping the pizza peel horizontal and pulling it off with a back snap of the wrist;

 Cook for 2-3 minutes at most.
 This type of dough tends to create bubbles in the pizza during cooking.
 Break the bubbles with the tip of a knife.

 Credit is subject to status and affordability.
-Terms and conditions apply.
+Terms & Conditions Apply.

-London Essex Hot Tubs Ltd trading as London Essex Group, London Essex Outdoor Living or Hydropool Essex is a credit broker and is authorised and regulated by the Financial Conduct Authority (Register no. 651210).
-Credit provided by Hitachi Personal Finance, a trading style of Hitachi Capital (UK) PLC, authorised and regulated by the Financial Conduct Authority (Register no. 704348).
+London Essex Hot Tubs Ltd FRN: Register no. 651210 trading as London Essex Outdoor Living is a credit broker, not the lender and is authorised and regulated by the Financial Conduct Authority.
+Credit is provided by Novuna Personal Finance, a trading style of Mitsubishi HC Capital UK PLC.
+Authorised and Regulated by the Financial Conduct Authority.